shoppingflux/php-sdk/docs/order.md

 - `getPages()` : will retrieve all pages of orders
 - `getPage()` : will retrieve one page of orders

-You can pass search criterias to all those methods here are the available criteria at your disposal :
+You can pass search criteria to all those methods.
+Here are the available criteria at your disposal :
 - `page` : the page to retrieve or start from
 - `limit` : the number of item per page you want to retrieve (up to a maximum define by the API)
 - `filters` : an array of filter to filter orders by certain attributes